 |Learning across the curriculum priority||Aboriginal and Torres Strait Islander histories and cultures;|

 |General capabilities||Intercultural Understanding, Critical and Creative Thinking, Literacy, Personal and Social Capabilities;|

 |Learning Areas||Arts (Dance, Music, Visual Arts), Humanities and Social Sciences, Health & Physical Education, English, Languages.|

-Completing Winhanga-rra (hear, think, listen –Wiradjuri language) will contribute 2 hours and 30 minutes of NSW Education Standards Authority (NESA) Accredited PD in the priority area of Aboriginal education and supporting Aboriginal students/children addressing standard descriptors 2.4.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.
+In-Studio: Completing Winhanga-rra (hear, think, listen –Wiradjuri language) will contribute 5 hours of NSW Education Standards Authority (NESA) Accredited PD in the priority area of Aboriginal education and supporting Aboriginal students/children addressing standard descriptors 2.4.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.

 Design and deliver a Professional Learning Experience for Your School

 We are interested to work with educators across Secondary, Primary and Early Learning to tailor online Professional Learning workshops that are specifically relevant to your school’s learning community.

 The benefit of a tailored workshop enables us to focus on: